JoseAtlin/CSES_Problemset_Solutions/README.md

 # CSES_Problemset_Solutions

 **CSES** : Code Submission Evaluation System, the website provides with almost 200 questions based on the competitive programming background.
-I have used python and mostly c++ to crack some of the questions.
+I have used mostly c++ to crack the questions.

 link to the problem_set :: https://cses.fi/problemset